praekeltfoundation/patterns/docs/rendering/mobisite-tempate.rst

 Code
 ++++

-- Stick only to the most basic HTML elements when designing sites for mobile devices.
+- Use only to the most basic HTML elements when designing sites for mobile devices.
+Anything else may be too loosely defined and be subject to being ignored or incorrectly rendered.

 Device Detection
 ++++++++++++++++